nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

 ---
 layout: page
 title: Apps Using Devices
-nav_order: 2
+nav_order: 3
-parent: Apps Deployment
+parent: Advanced Usage
-grand_parent: NuvlaBox
+grand_parent: Nuvla
 has_children: false
 ---

-# Single node NuvlaBox
+# Single node Docker endpoint

-In Nuvla service, the application definition page for apps to be deployed on NuvlaBox Docker endpoints running not in swarm mode supports `devices` option in [Docker compose](https://docs.docker.com/compose/compose-file/#devices).
+In Nuvla service, the application definition page for apps to be deployed on Docker endpoints not running in swarm mode supports `devices` option in [Docker compose](https://docs.docker.com/compose/compose-file/#devices).
 Use this option to add a host device to the container